 - 61. This report proposes the level of boroughs subscriptions and charges to be levied in 2021/22, together with the consolidated revenue income and expenditure budget for 2021/22. - 62.
-The subscription and budget proposals for 2021/22 relating to the Grants Committee, as contained in this report, will be considered by the Grants Committee at its meeting on 11 November.
-The Grants Committee will be asked to recommend that the Leaders' Committee approve the proposals as laid out in this report on 8 December. - 63.
-The subscription and budget proposals for 2021/22 relating to the Transport and Environment Committee will be considered by the TEC Executive Sub-Committee at its meeting on 19 November and will be put before the main TEC meeting on 10 December for final approval.
-The Executive is, therefore, asked to recommend that the Leaders' Committee endorse the provisional TEC figures as laid out in this report, at its 8 December meeting.
+The subscription and budget proposals for 2021/22 relating to the Grants Committee, as contained in this report, were considered by the Grants Committee at its meeting on 11 November.
+The Grants Committee recommended that the Leaders' Committee approve the budget proposals as laid out in this report and which are also subject to a separate report on this agenda. - 63.
+The subscription and budget proposals for 2021/22 relating to the Transport and Environment Committee were considered by the TEC Executive Sub-Committee at its meeting on 19 November and will be put before the main TEC meeting on 10 December for final approval.
+The Leaders' Committee is, therefore, asked to endorse the provisional TEC figures as laid out in this report.